MitchConner912/DSD-Browser/README.md

 In the RadioFlaskApp, it will load a flask webserver that will query the database and display the logged calls on an interactive table.

 I need to add features that will allow user to choose whether all calls are displayed or only calls recorded from that same day.
+Need to add feature to auto play new calls as they come in.
+Will also need to auto refresh table without require full page refresh.
+Need to also some how save user preference for numbers of calls to display per page.
+Defaults to 10 per page when browser refreshes.

 Current issues: